department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/contact-information/bad-address-indicator/research/topline-summary.md

  > “Quote” (P1, P2, P4, P6)

 **#3: Participants varied on how urgent they considered the alerts.
 5/9 considered them very urgent, while 2/9 considered them somewhat urgent.
-1 participant considered the alerts optional and not very urgent.** (_NOTE: this question was missed for P5_)
+1 participant considered the alerts optional and not very urgent.**

+(_NOTE: this question was missed for P5_)

- > “It’s pretty important especially as far as I know there shouldn’t be an issue with my address so I would check it right away” - P7
+ > “It’s pretty important, especially as far as I know there shouldn’t be an issue with my address.
+So I would check it right away.” - P7

  > “Considering I get prescriptions and appointment cards in the mail it is important to me that the contact information for mailing is correct.” - P8